revaturelabs/interviewquestions/Bigdata.md

 <details><summary> Show Answer </summary>

-- That Kafka Streams is just a library (no additional infrastructure component, but it has the responsibility to deploy and scale the streaming application).
-- That Flink is currently the most superior/feature-rich framework when it comes to low-latency stream processing (which is important when streams are used as the core communication between services in real-time).
-- That Spark’s main benefit is the whole existing eco-system including the MLlib/GraphX abstractions and that parts of the code can be reused for both batch- and stream-processing functionality.
+- KAfka is currently the most superior/feature-rich framework when it comes to low-latency stream processing whereas Spark’s main benefit is the whole existing eco-system including the GraphX abstractions and that parts of the code can be reused for both batch- and stream-processing functionality.

 </details>
 </blockquote>